 Take the normal Pine Creek Canyon trail and cross to the south side near the point where the streambed divides into the north and south forks.
 For the approach to the Magic Triangle and the Bottle, you will need to go a few hundred yards up the south fork.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Magic Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Magic Mountain:

 Featured Route For Magic Mountain